dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 by [Tom Dykstra](https://github.com/tdykstra)

-> This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider using Visual Studio 2017.
+This tutorial series shows how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider using Visual Studio 2017.
 For information about the series, see [the first tutorial in the series](introduction.md).

+For a current version of deploying to Azure, see [Create an ASP.NET Core web app in Azure](/azure/app-service/app-service-web-get-started-dotnet).

 ## Overview